 Insurance departments are aiming to save money, improve efficiency and ensure compliance.
 Employing suitable technology will assist with the achievement of these objectives.
 Technology is continually progressing and the efficiencies that can be gained from using state of the art technology can far outweigh the initial costs.
-Read on for some top tips to bear in mind when looking to purchase or upgrade your insurance claims management system.
+Read on for some top tips to when looking to purchase or upgrade your insurance claims management system.

 It is important that the claims handling system is easy to use so that it encourages user adoption.
 If you wish to reap the efficiency benefits of using a central insurance claims management system, then you will need everyone to embrace the solution.
 It is paramount that the system is intuitive and offers benefits that will transform the way an insurance department works.

 Technological advancements have raised the expectations of being able to access information and systems from anywhere, on any device, at any time.
 This is important to your insurance department if you offer flexible employment conditions such as, home working or if you require information to be recorded or accessed on the go.
 Technological advancements in our personal lives has paved the way for improvements in our professional worlds.
 To meet these requirements software providers will deploy web applications that run through a browser.
 By their very nature web applications can be limiting in their ability to provide the highly functional and customisable requirements of a busy insurance department.
 Care should therefore be taken when assessing the suitability of using these applications as a complete solution.
 JCAD’s claims management software, LACHS, provides a hybrid approach to address any such concerns with options to be deployed as a feature rich desktop applications or highly flexible web application for home working and remote users.